hannya993/ad-accelerator-insight/README.md

 # A&D Accelerator Insight Dashboard

-An interactive portfolio intelligence dashboard built to map and analyse the Starburst Aerospace & Defense accelerator's 91 portfolio companies across 19 countries and 3 continents.
+An interactive portfolio intelligence dashboard built to map and analyze aerospace & defense accelerator portfolios.
+Currently loaded with Starburst Aerospace & Defense as the first accelerator — architected from the start to support multiple accelerators as the platform grows.

 **Live Dashboard → [View Here](https://hannya993.github.io/ad-accelerator-insight)**